ZhongweiZhangsite/WPPT/README.md

 - Phonon Wavelet transform for the coherence time and lifetime calculation.
 - Thermal conductivity calculation including wavelike and particlelike phonons.

+## The code should have interface to:

+- LAMMPS
+- GPUMD
+- VASP & CP2K & DFTB

 # The code is upcoming soon!

 Before that please refers to our publications or preprint about the used theories.